Ezekiel Elliott Player Prop Bets for NFL Week 18 | Dallas vs. Philadelphia 1/8/2022

 Matchup vs. Philadelphia

-- Elliott averaged 98.2 rushing yards per game over his nine career matchups against the Eagles, 41.7 more yards than his over/under in Saturday's game.
+- Against the Eagles, Elliott has averaged 98.2 rushing yards per game over his nine career matchups, 42.7 more yards than his over/under in Saturday's game.

-- In three of nine games versus the Eagles Elliott has rushed for a touchdown, and had multiple TDs in one of those three games.

-- Elliott will go up against a Eagles squad that allows 103.9 rushing yards per game and is the NFL's seventh-ranked rush defense.
+- The Eagles have the NFL's seventh-ranked defense against the run, surrendering 103.9 yards per game.

-- This year the Eagles are ranked 21st in the league in rushing touchdowns conceded (16).
+- This season the Eagles are ranked 21st in the NFL in rushing touchdowns conceded (16).

 Recent Performances

-- In last week's matchup with the Cardinals, Elliott ran for 16 yards on nine carries.
+- Last week against the Cardinals, Elliott ran for 16 yards on nine carries.

-- In his last three games, Elliott has taken 34 carries for 105 yards (35.0 per game) and two touchdowns.
+- During his last three games, Elliott has rushed for 105 yards on 34 carries (35.0 ypg), with two touchdowns.

-- He also has 39 receiving yards on five catches (13.0 yards per game) and one touchdown. .
+- He's also caught five passes for 39 yards and one touchdown.

 Elliott's Dallas Teammates